-Spotify is the most popular music streaming service, but that doesn’t mean it’s perfect.
-If you’re looking to give them the heave-ho, here are the top five Spotify alternatives you might want to consider.
+Spotify is often seen as the best music streaming service, but it’s facing some serious competition, so there’s never been a better to see what else is on offer.
+If you’re looking to give them the heave-ho, here are the top six Spotify alternatives you might want to consider.

 2. Apple Music